-- RPI formula is 25-21-54 (25% winning percentage, 21% opponents' winning percentage and 54% opponents' opponents' winning percentage)

-- Head-to-head games are excluded in the OWP calculation. - "Negative wins" are removed from the RPI calculation. - Includes 1.2/.8 Home/Away weighting. - Overtime adjustment to calculation applied. - RPI is the tiebreaker if tied on criteria points.
+- RPI formula is 25-21-54 (25% winning percentage, 21% opponents' winning percentage and 54% opponents' opponents' winning percentage) - Head-to-head games are excluded in the OWP calculation. - "Negative wins" are removed from the RPI calculation. - Includes 1.2/.8 Home/Away weighting. - No adjustment to calculation for games decided in overtime. - RPI is the tiebreaker if tied on criteria points.